 When a prospect replies positively, do not dump your portfolio or launch into a pitch.
 Ask one question that moves the conversation forward:

-This question does three things: it qualifies urgency (which predicts close rate), it gives you the information you need to customize your pitch, and it signals that you care about their goals, not just closing a deal.
+This question does three things: it qualifies urgency, which predicts close rate, it gives you the information you need to customize your pitch, and it signals that you care about their goals, not just closing a deal.

 If they have a specific timeline, propose a 30-minute discovery call within the next few days.
 If they are exploring, propose a 15-minute intro call with no commitment.
 Match your ask to their urgency.

-Building a weekly outbound system
+Building a weekly lead generation system

 The anti-feast-or-famine fix is simple: prospect every week regardless of how busy you are.
 The system only works when it runs consistently.

 The key is consistency, not volume.
 Fifty high-quality, signal-based contacts per week will outperform 500 generic blasts every time.
 Quality prospects with real buying signals respond to relevant outreach.
 Random companies receiving generic pitches do not.
+Track the numbers weekly, and after 90 days you will have real conversion rates that let you forecast pipeline from your outbound investment.
+That is how you break the feast-or-famine cycle, and the tooling for automated lead generation makes the whole loop run on its own.

 How do web development agencies get clients without Upwork or referrals?